 First things first, to add to the database, you first need to be a hobbyDB contributor!
 If you haven't already, email the Hard Rock Pin Master Advisors (firstname.lastname@example.org) and request Contributor access.
 We require these steps in order to achieve a level of data accuracy our users know and love.

-- First, search for your pin to double-check it isn't already in the catalog.
+- First, search for your pin to double-check it isn't already in the database.
 We don't want any duplicates!

 - Click the "Add to Database" button on the home page, then under the "Clothing & Apparel" section, click the item type, "Pins & Badges"